 Solano CI is a high-performance continuous integration and deployment platform.
 It is available both as a hosted solution and as a private virtual appliance running in your network.
 Solano CI automatically and intelligently parallelizes your software test and deploy process, delivering results 10 to 80 times faster than existing solutions.

-Stackify offers the only developers-friendly cloud based solution that fully integrates application performance management (APM) with error tracking and log management.
-Allowing developers to easily monitor, detect and resolve application issues, before they affect the business to ensure a better end user experience.
+Stackify offers the only developer-friendly cloud-based solution that fully integrates application performance management (APM) with error tracking and log management.
+Allowing developers to easily monitor, detect and resolve application issues, before they affect the business to ensure a better end-user experience.

 StackState provides business IT services managers and their Dev/Ops teams a unique insight of the whole IT stack to lower failure repair costs and reduce and shorten downtimes.

 Microsoft Visual Studio is an integrated development environment (IDE) from Microsoft.
 It is used to develop computer programs for Microsoft Windows, as well as web sites, web applications and web services.